A practical type theory for symmetric monoidal categories: The type theory for free props

 Having introduced the auxiliary notion of ``active types'' to ensure that typing judgments have unique derivations, we now proceed to eliminate it.
 We start with the following observation.
 The notion of \emph{subterm} is defined as usual; we write $M\equiv N$ to mean that $M$ and $N$ are syntactically the same term.

 \begin{lem} If $\Gamma \types (\vec M\mid\vec Z):\Delta$ is derivable, and some $M_i$ is a subterm of some $M_j$, then $i=j$ (hence $M_i\equiv M_j$). \end{lem} \begin{proof} By induction on the derivation.
-In an application of the identity rule, the non-scalar terms have no subterms, so the assumption means that $M_i\equiv M_j$.
-And since these terms are also uniquely identified by their label, we have $i=j$.
+In an application of the identity rule, the non-scalar terms have no proper subterms, so the assumption means that $M_i\equiv M_j$.
+And since these terms are also uniquely identified by their label and subscript, we have $i=j$.

-For an application of the generator rule, all the non-scalar terms either occur verbatim in the main premise, xor are of the form $f\s k(\vec M)$ (including $f(\vec{M})$ when $k=1$) where each $M_i$ is a non-scalar term in the main premise and $|\vec{M}|\ge 1$.
-Let us call these \emph{old} and \emph{new} terms respectively.
+For an application of the generator rule, all the non-scalar terms either occur verbatim in the main premise, or are of the form $f\s k(\vec M)$ (including $f(\vec{M})$ when $k=1$) where each $M_i$ is a non-scalar term in the main premise and $|\vec{M}|\ge 1$.
+These two possibilities are mutually exclusive, and hence partition the terms into two classes that we call \emph{old} and \emph{new} respectively.

 The inductive hypothesis takes care of the case when both terms are old.
 If a new term $f\s k(\vec M)$ is a subterm of an old term $N$, then each $M_i$ is a proper subterm of $N$, contradicting the inductive hypothesis.
-Similarly, if an old term $N$ is a proper subterm of a new term $f\s k(\vec M)$, then it must be a subterm of some $M_i$, also contradicting the inductive hypothesis.
+This includes the case when an old term equals a new term; while if an old term $N$ is a proper subterm of a new term $f\s k(\vec M)$, then it must be a subterm of some $M_i$, also contradicting the inductive hypothesis.

 If one new term $f\s k(\vec M)$ is a proper subterm of another $g\s \ell(\vec N)$, then it must be a subterm of some $N_j$.
 Hence each $M_i$ must be a proper subterm of $N_j$, contradicting the inductive hypothesis.